-Compliance monitoring and enforcement are important aspects of ensuring the integrity of a marketable permitting program.
-Another involves overseeing secondary and derivative markets that may emerge, with or without government assistance, following the initial allocation of permits.
+Compliance monitoring and enforcement are important aspects of ensuring the integrity 116 117 of a marketable permitting program.
+Another involves overseeing secondary and derivative markets that may emerge, with or without government assistance, following the initial allocation 118 119 of permits.
 The secondary market for permits involves transactions in which permits are bought and sold following their initial entry into commerce in the primary market.
-This is in contrast to derivative markets, which are primarily risk management and price discovery markets where actual transfer of permits might not occur.19 Trading in secondary and derivative markets can be accomplished through (1) negotiations between buyers and sellers-which may or may not be facilitated by third parties (these are known as over-the-counter transactions) or (2) exchanges, which match buyers and sellers in standardized transactions.20
+This is in contrast to 120 derivative markets, which are primarily risk management and price discovery markets where 121 actual transfer of permits might not occur.19 Trading in secondary and derivative markets can be 122 123 accomplished through (1) negotiations between buyers and sellers-which may or may not be facilitated by third parties (these are known as over-the-counter transactions) or (2) exchanges, 124 which match buyers and sellers in standardized transactions.20 125

-The authority to oversee trading of permits on secondary markets is somewhat fragmented.
-The Commodity Futures Trading Commission (CFTC) has broad enforcement authority to pursue manipulation of the price of a commodity (such as a permit) in interstate commerce.21 It also has the authority to surveil spot trading (sales for the immediate delivery of
+- 126 The authority to oversee trading on secondary markets is somewhat fragmented and 127 authority over marketable permit programs is not always well defined and would benefit from 128 clarification.
+The Commodity Futures Trading Commission (CFTC) has broad enforcement - authority to pursue manipulation of the price of a commodity in interstate commerce.21 It also - 130 has the authority to surveil spot trading (sales for the immediate delivery of a commodity)

 18 For example, in many fishery and catch share programs, fishers are reportedly more cooperative with enforcement officials after the introduction of a marketable permitting program, recognizing that illegal fishing reduces the value of their quota.
 Tom Tietenberg, Tradable Permits in Principle and Practice, 14 PENN.
-St. ENVIL.
-L. REV. 251, 260 (2006) (citing OECD 1997).
+ST. ENVTL.
+L. REV. 251, 260 (2006).